jankaifer/nixos/README.md

 This repo tracks my adventures in the reproducible world of nix.

-If you are looking trying to get some inspiration for your config, make sure to checkout these:
+If you are looking for some inspiration for your config, make sure to check these:

 - https://github.com/dmarcoux/dotfiles-nixos
 - https://github.com/DAlperin/dotfiles